adambard/learnxinyminutes-docs/lean4.html.markdown

 label the test `n ≤ k` by `h` so that the falsification of this proposition can be used by `omega` later to conclude that `n > k`.

-The tactic `omega` is a general-purpose solver for equalities and inequalities.
+The tactic `omega` can solve simple equalities and inequalities.
 -/
 /-
+You can also instruct Lean to not check for totality by prefixing `partial` to `def`.
+-/

+/-
-We can rewrite the function to test the divisors from largest to smallest.
+Or, we can rewrite the function to test the divisors from largest to smallest.
+In this case, Lean easily verifies that the function is total.
 -/
 def prime (n : Nat) : Bool :=
   if n < 2 then